 You see it all the time: “By the end of this program, you will understand...”
 But understanding doesn't always translate into action.
 Performance objectives make training more effective by focusing on what learners will be able to do with their knowledge.

 Malcolm Knowles, one of the fathers of adult learning theory, wrote that "Teaching, like medical practice, is mostly a matter of cooperation with nature.
 The function of the teacher is to guide the student into the experiences that will enable him to develop his own potentialities."

-For Medical Science Liaisons, selling is taboo.
-MSLs provide support to health care providers; sales reps convince them to adopt a product.
+For medical science liaisons, selling is taboo.
+MSLs provide support to healthcare providers; sales representatives convince them to adopt a product.
 But sometimes MSLs do need to have influence—for instance, to alter an opinion based on incorrect data.
 The ability to influence others can be vital to an MSL's success.

 On January 17, 2017, the Senate confirmation committee asked Betsy DeVos how she would measure student achievement.

 The way to combat dull PowerPoint-driven sessions is by knowing, understanding, and mastering your responsibilities as a facilitator of learning.